ms-us-rcg-cloud-innovation/service-bus-hadr-auto-failover/README.md

 ```

 Once the infrastructure is established and the application is deployed, navigate to the [Azure Portal](https://portal.azure.com) to view the provisioned resources.

+### Additional Setup Requirements

+In the Azure Portal, navigate to API Connections, select the 'office365' connection, select to Edit API Connection, and click Authorize.
+In the dialog window, authenticate with credentials that have access to an Office 365 account.
+Once authentication is successful, click Save on the Edit API Connection screen to persist the auth values with the API Connection.

 ## Verify